gregothebyteknight/mirror/README.md

 #### Iterative Analytical Function

 #### Fully Analytical Function

 ## R Inference
 ### Single R Case
 This task implies construction of the R estimator based on r distribution.
 Here, we consider two estimators: derived from **mean of r distribution** and **max of r**
 Also we need to check our estimator based on **two criteria**: convergence and absence of bias

 #### Mean Estimator
 $$\mathbb{E}(f(r))=\mathbb{E}(\frac{1}{R}\frac{r}{\sqrt{R^2 -r^2}})=\frac{1}{R}\int_0^R\frac{r^2}{\sqrt{R^2-r^2}}=\frac{R\pi}{4}$$ Which mean that we can try to use $R=\mathbb{E}(r)\bullet\frac{4}{\pi}$ as our estimator

 #### Max Estimator
 $$\bar{R}_n=max(r)$$

+#### Code for Single R Case
+Is presented in the `est_box_const` function which for each number of simulations from the list provided runs the r simulation function `n_rep` times. then computes the original R with mean estimator.
+Calculations the are averaged by the `n_rep` times, statistics of the R inference finally is visualized with boxplots.
+Clearly we can see that our mean estimator

 ### R Distribution Case
 **Conditions**: 1000 follicles with radii $R \sim \gamma(\alpha, \beta)$, one dissection with 1000 radii $r \sim \gamma'(\alpha, \beta)$
 **Problem**: as for each of follicles we have only one observation, using simple formula $R=\mathbb{E}(r)\bullet \frac{4}{\pi}$ will give us very noisy estimations as we will not be able to use the true mean for our formula